limegimlet/covid_dataviz/index.md

 * calculate percentage of ICU beds occupied by Covid patients

 * classify each département according to the alert thresholds described above...to the best of my ability with publicly-available data.
-See 'Data Caveats' below.
+See 'Data Caveats' above.

 You can find the data processing scripts [here](https://github.com/limegimlet/covid19/tree/master).